rayoub/rupee/README.md

-### MAJOR PUSH 7/12 - I will update the readme by tomorrow.
-It will be simplified for a typical use case of a single directory of pdb files.

 ### Introduction

 This project contains code and data to accompany the PLoS ONE paper: <br/>[RUPEE: A fast and accurate purely geometric protein structure search](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0213712).

 RUPEE itself is available for use at <https://ayoubresearch.com>.

-Below, I describe how to find your way around the RUPEE repo, directory by directory, in the order required for setting up RUPEE in your own environment.
+Below, I describe how to find your way around the RUPEE repo from a user perspective.
+If you're interested in reproducing the results contained in the paper, you should first read everything below and then contact me for further details.
+To avoid confusion for the average user, I have hid everything particular to the evaluation of RUPEE in the eval/ directory.
 It is assumed that you are familiar with RUPEE and have read the paper.

 With respect to software dependencies, Java 8 and an installation of postgreSQL 9.4 or above are required.